Maguga Dam

+Planning and purpose

-In 1992, the two countries signed a treaty covering the "design, construction, operation and maintenance" of the Driekoppies and Maguga Dams.
+In 1992, the eSwatini and South Africa governments signed a treaty covering the "design, construction, operation and maintenance" of the Driekoppies and Maguga Dams.
 As the former benefited South Africa exclusively (though the resulting reservoir lay partially in Eswatini), South Africa bore the entire cost for that dam.
 As for the latter, Eswatini was responsible for about 40% of the cost.
 The dam's primary purpose is irrigation (for water-intensive sugar cane, forestry and "about 1000 of Eswatini's small farmers") but a hydroelectric power station with a capacity of 20 MW (generated from two units, each with a capacity of 9.9 MW) was to be completed in October 2006.

+Description

 Maguga is a "clay-core rockfill embankment dam".
 The dam embankment comprises approximately 800000 m3 of clay, 2800000 m3 of granite rock and 43000 m3 of filter material.
 It has an overall height of 115 m, a crest length of 870 m and a base width of 400 m.
 It has a capacity of 332000000 m3 and a surface area of 10420000 m3.
 It has been designed to withstand a probable maximum flood of 15000 m3/s.
 There is a 181 m-long labyrinth spillway.

+Water levels and displacement

 Droughts have caused major problems.
 In 2007, the dam's capacity was down to 37%.
 In 2015, the water levels at the dam were at a record low, and on 20 February 2016, the water storage level was measured at 31%.

 The project displaced about 1000 people.

+Awards

 The Maguga Dam Joint Venture received a commendation from the South African Association of Consulting Engineers in the category of Engineering Excellence with a value greater than R5 million for 2002.
 The dam also won the Concrete Society of Southern Africa's 2003 Fulton Award for Civil Engineering Structures.